microsoft/promptflow/docs/how-to-guides/develop-a-tool/create-and-use-tool-package.md

 Your tool package should be a python package.
 To try it quickly, just use [my-tools-package 0.0.1](https://pypi.org/project/my-tools-package/) and skip this section.

 ### Prerequisites
 Create a new conda environment using python 3.9 or 3.10.
-Run below command to install dependencies:
+Run below command to install PromptFlow dependencies:
 ```
 pip install promptflow
-pip install pillow
 ```
 Install Pytest packages for running tests:
 ```